Bavarians

 - Parental Engagement

-- Parents are actively involved in their children's education, often participating in school events and supporting extracurricular activities.
+- Parents are actively involved in their children's education, often participating in school events and decision-making processes.

 - Family And Social Structure

-- Family is central to Bavarian life, with strong ties to extended family and community.
-Social gatherings and community events are common.
+- Family is central to Bavarian life, with extended family often living in close proximity.
+Social gatherings and community events are important.

 - Discipline And Behavior

-- Discipline is generally firm but fair, with an emphasis on respect, responsibility, and community values.
+- Discipline is typically firm but fair, with a focus on respect, responsibility, and manners.

 - Authority Attitudes